Submissions

 Result and Discussion: This part consists of the research results and how they are discussed.
 Research results can be presented in a table or figure, followed by information that is easy to understand.
 The discussion section states that there is a relation between results and basic concepts or the research hypothesis so that it can be seen in its suitability and contradiction with other research.
 The discussion also explains the limitation of the research and its implications theoretically and by the application.

 Conclusion: This is the final part containing conclusions and suggestions.
 The conclusions will be the answers to the hypothesis, the research purpose, and the research findings.
-The suggestion is based on the result of the analysis, and the conclusion is also associated with further ideas from the research.
+The suggestion is based on the analysis result, and the conclusion is also associated with further ideas from the research.

-References: The author should cite the publications on which the article work is based.
+References: The author should cite the publications on which the article's work is based.
 Cite only items that the author has read.
-Primary references should be ±60%-80% of all references cited.
+Primary references should be ±80% of all references cited.
 References should be taken from the last ten years.
-All references should be written in American Psychological Association (APA) style and in alphabetical order.
+All references should be written in the American Psychological Association (APA) style and in alphabetical order.
 The references should use reference management software such as Mendeley, EndNote, Zotero, etc.

 Appendices/Acknowledgements: Appendix (es) can be included if necessary.
 The author can only write essential acknowledgments for those who have contributed to the research.